onino-js/NEAT/documentation/neat-implementation.md

 #### The configuration object

 Object: Configuration
+Properties:

+- The percentage of individuals to die at each generation.

-Properties: - The percentage of best performing members allowed to reproduce with crossovers
+- The percentage of best performing members allowed to reproduce with crossovers.

+- A fitness threshold to evaluate wether or not two Genomes equally perform or not.

 ```